mileschen360/ezh5/README.md

 --------

 - Single-header library, just copy into your source code folder
-- Very simple API do not require knowledge of HDF5
+- Very simple API so that knowledge of HDF5 is not required
 - Work with std::complex which the original library does not provide
 - Easy to mix with original library for customized need